Prepare For Closing

 Closing on the purchase of your new home involves a good deal of coordination.
 Costs and fees are paid at closing to cover many of the elements that accompany the purchase.
 Usually your lender will help make your closing as smooth as possible and guide you through the process.

-All closing costs are outlined in the Good Faith Estimate (GFE) you receive — a written list of the approximate closing costs associated with your transaction, including charges from your lender, the local closing agent and other third parties.
+All closing costs are outlined in the Loan Estimate (LE) you receive — a written list of the approximate closing costs associated with your transaction, including charges from your lender, the local closing agent and other third parties.
 Closing costs may be added to the amount of your mortgage loan, and a seller may sometimes cover closing costs you would usually pay.

 The closing process, which in different parts of the country is also known as "settlement" or "escrow" traditionally involves the buyer and seller meeting to complete the paperwork associated with the purchase and transfer of the property from one owner to another.
 However, it is an increasingly computerized and automated process and does not always require buyer and seller to attend in person.